DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/4-Send-CSR.png)

 4. Click on the 'Download Generated CSR' to download the CSR file.
-This is the request to be sent to an External Root CA. Click on 'Next'.
+This is the request to be sent to an Enterprise Root CA. Click on 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/5-Download-CSR.png)

-5. Submit the downloaded Certificate Signing Request (CSR) to the External Root CA for obtaining an Intermediate CA certificate.
+5. Submit the downloaded Certificate Signing Request (CSR) to the Enterprise Root CA for obtaining an Intermediate CA certificate.
 Save this intermediate CA certificate on your computer and have it prepared for uploading in the upcoming prompt.

     :::info
     Step 5 is executed outside of KEYNOA cloud environment.